Visas and Work Permits — 4 min

-These visas are based on bilateral agreements with 29 other countries and, in many cases, there is a cap on the number of visas available each year.
+These visas are based on bilateral agreements with 29 other countries although, in many cases, there is a cap on the number of visas available each year.
 Currently, nationals of the following countries can apply for one of these visas:

-Australia, Canada, New Zealand, South Korea, France, Germany, the UK, Republic of Ireland, Denmark, Taiwan, Hong Kong, Norway, Portugal, Poland, Slovakia, Austria, Hungary, Spain Argentina, Chile, Iceland, Czech Republic, Lithuania, Sweden, Estonia, the Netherlands, Uruguay, Finland, and Latvia
+Australia, Canada, New Zealand, South Korea, France, Germany, the UK, the Republic of Ireland, Denmark, Taiwan, Hong Kong, Norway, Portugal, Poland, Slovakia, Austria, Hungary, Spain Argentina, Chile, Iceland, Czech Republic, Lithuania, Sweden, Estonia, the Netherlands, Uruguay, Finland, and Latvia

 Subscribe to receive the latest